 Morneau Shepell is dedicated to ensuring that all publically available and customer‐specific information is made accessible.
 The organization offers its services in a number of different modalities.
 It has also developed an alternative format request process so that it can accommodate any specific requirements.
 Morneau Shepell will continue to look for ways to enhance accessibility of information as appropriate and will continue to respond to unique situations in a timely manner.

-By January 1, 2016, Morneau Shepell will develop a process so that employees with disabilities can also access employee communications and internal resources in alternative formats.
+Employees with disabilities can also access employee communications and internal resources in alternative formats on request.

 Morneau Shepell is committed to fair and accessible employment practices.

 When requested, Morneau Shepell will accommodate people with disabilities during the recruitment, assessment and orientation processes.
 Morneau Shepell will include language in its job postings to make applicants aware that accommodations for those with disabilities will be available should they be needed.